 The Concept

 Complicity is a game-based study that investigates how taking on different roles, the "Victim" or the "Exploiter", shapes a person’s understanding of exploitative design.
-While most research views Dark Patterns from the victim's perspective, this project asks a different question: Does acting as the architect of manipulation create a deeper level of awareness than simply being its target?
+While most research views Dark Patterns from the user's perspective, this project asks a different question: Does acting as the architect of manipulation create a deeper level of awareness than simply being its target?

 The Dual-Perspective Gameplay